 Qualified disability trusts.
-A qualified disability trust is allowed a \$2,900 exemption if the trust's modified AGI is less than or equal to \$132,950.
-If its modified AGI exceeds \$132,950, complete the worksheet below to figure the amount of the trust's exemption.
-To figure modified AGI, follow the instructions for figuring AGI for line 15b on page 15, except use zero as the amount of the trust's exemption when figuring AGI.
-The new exemption amount applies to tax years ending after September 10, 2001.
+A qualified disability trust is allowed a \$3,000 exemption if the trust's modified AGI is less than or equal to \$137,300.
+If its modified AGI exceeds \$137,300, complete the worksheet below to figure the amount of the trust's exemption.
+To figure modified AGI, follow the instructions for figuring AGI for line 15b on page 16, except use zero as the amount of the trust's exemption when figuring AGI.

-A qualified disabilty trust is any trust:
+A qualified disability trust is any trust: